 (g) be currently supervising no fewer than 2 individual supervisees under the supervision of an appropriately accredited supervisor.

-(h) provide a comprehensive Supervisor’s Report attesting to the quality and quantity of the applicant’s supervisory work and confirming also that the applicant maintains a psychotherapy practice from a Humanistic and Integrative perspective.
+(h) provide a comprehensive Supervisor’s Report attesting to the quality and quantity of the applicant’s supervisory work with reference to the functions of supervision and confirming also that the applicant maintains a psychotherapy practice from a Humanistic and Integrative perspective.

 (i) provide evidence that they currently have appropriate insurance cover for both the psychotherapy and supervision work they are doing.